KidsOut: Toy Boxes

-In collaboration with Women’s Aid, KidsOut supports over 20,000 children annually who have fled domestic violence and taken refuge with their mothers.
-Many of these children arrive at refuges with very little, having endured emotional, physical, or sexual abuse.
-To assist with their transition into a new home, KidsOut provides age-appropriate Toy Boxes containing brand-new toys and books.
-In 2023, the charity distributed over 11,000 Toy Boxes, making it the only organization in the UK to provide toys and books to every child in a Women’s Aid refuge.
+In collaboration with Women’s Aid, KidsOut supports over 28,000 children annually who along with their mothers have fled domestic abuse and find safety in a women's refuge.
+Most of these children arrive at refuges with no possessions.
+To assist with their transition into a new home, KidsOut provides age-appropriate Toy Boxes containing ten brand-new toys and books.
+In 2025, the charity distributed a box of ten brand new toys to every child living in a Women’s Aid supported refuge both on arrival in refuge and at Christmas.

 Fun Days

 The 'Fun Days' initiative was launched in 2012.
-It offers outings for disadvantaged and vulnerable children across the UK.
+It provides outings for disadvantaged and vulnerable children across the UK.
 Activities include visits to theatres, theme parks, and the seaside, providing opportunities for children to create positive and happy memories.
-The program has reached over one million children, including those facing economic hardship, living with disabilities, or experiencing life-limiting conditions.
+The program has so far reached over one million children, including children facing extreme economic hardship, children living in women's refuges, those living with disabilities or experiencing life-limiting conditions, and children who are carers for their parent and or siblings.

-The National Rotary Day Out

-Every June, the Rotary Organisation throughout Great Britain and Ireland, together with KidsOut, takes between 20,000 and 25,000 disadvantaged children on a day out where they may visit the seaside, theme parks, adventure playgrounds, and zoos.

 The Giving Tree Shop

 The charity's 'Giving Tree - Fun & Happiness Shop' was established in 2008.
-It gives individuals, companies, and schools the opportunity to buy a toy or fun experience for a vulnerable child or children throughout the year.
-During Christmastime, the charity provides gifts to open on Christmas morning for children in Women's Aid refugees.
-In 2024, the charity encouraged people to stop giving Secret Santa gifts and donate to help vulnerable children instead.
+It gives individuals, companies, and organisations the opportunity to buy a toy or fun experience for a vulnerable child.
+During Christmastime, the charity provides a box of toys or age-appropriate gifts for children and young people living in Women's Aid supported refuges.
+Each Christmas the charity encourages people to swap their office Secret Santa event and instead buy a toy for a vulnerable child instead.